akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 ## INSTRUCTION
 - Run the commands by taking one command at a time and paste it in the Terminal window in GitHub Codespaces
-- Try to GUESS/PREDICT what the output of the command will be
+- Try to **GUESS/PREDICT** what the output of the command will be
-- RUN one command at a time... did you guess correctly?
+- **RUN** one command at a time... did you guess correctly?
-- INVESTIGATE the command.
+- **INVESTIGATE** the command.
 Try to understand how it work.
 Ask if you get stuck.
 - YOU CAN EDIT THE CODE, and see whether the result is what you expect.
-- At some point, we will ask you to MODIFY a command to get a desired output
+- At some point, we will ask you to **MODIFY** a command to get a desired output
-- At some point, we will ask you to MAKE a line of command by yourself
+- At some point, we will ask you to **MAKE** a line of command by yourself

-- REMEMBER: Don't be afraid of making mistakes.
+- **REMEMBER**: Don't be afraid of making mistakes.
 Don't get frightened if the screen return ERROR in red.
 Read the error message.
 It often tells you where the problems are.

-- Texts after the # sign are comments.
+- Texts after the # sign are **comments**.
 Computer ignore these texts.
 You do not need to copy the comment texts to run on the Terminal.

 - Notice the syntax of each command.
 They may seem to differ slightly from one another but there is some common patterns.

 ** If confused, just ask :) **